 # Sub-Limits-Insurers fix some sub-limits for each disease.
 For example, let us say there is a sub-limit of Rs.5 lakh for a critical illness of heart.
 If you diagnosed with this disease, then the insurance company will pay you Rs.5 lakh only.
-The policy will continue with reduced amount of Rs.5 lakh.
+The policy will continue with a reduced amount of Rs.5 lakh.

 # Renewal-You must always look for life long renewable products.
 Because the possibility of facing critical illness is high when you grow older.
 Hence, choose the product which offers you the life long renewability.